History, Mission & Vision

 A community in which everyone has a safe place to call home and the resources they need to thrive.

-Hope Communities accomplishes our mission in a manner consistent with our core operating values:
+Hope Communities and the work we do to accomplish our mission are guided by our core operating values:

 Respect.
 We believe that all people should be treated with respect and dignity.
 We appreciate and recognize the value that each person – whether a resident, employee, board member, vendor, community partner or donor – brings to our work and to the community.